gustavdup/portfolio-website/src/content/articles/psychology-of-product-adoption.md

 **PM Response**: Provide guided discovery.
 Use progressive disclosure to reveal relevant features.

 ### Stage 5: Adoption
-**User Mindset**: "This actually makes my work better"
+**User Mindset**: "This makes my life easier" or "This is actually better than what we had before"

 **Behavioral Indicators**:
-- Regular usage of core features
+- Regular use of core features
 - Positive feedback and feature requests
 - Recommending to colleagues

-**PM Response**: Nurture these users as champions.
+**PM Response**: Nurture these users as champions to drive adoption for users stuck in other stages.
 Gather case studies and feedback for product improvements.

 <br>
 <img src="/images/articles/diffusion-of-innovation-experience.png" alt="DOI Experience Model" width="700" style="max-width: 80%; height: auto; margin: 20px auto; display: block;" />